The AI-Ready Non-Profit Back Office · Part 01

 The lowest-barrier option of all: tell us what is breaking.
 We have a friction point submission form for exactly this purpose.
 No cost, no commitment.
 Just tell us where your operations are failing, and we will use that signal to inform what we build next.

-We are building this with the sector, not for it.
+We are building this with the sector, alongside the people who run it.
 And we would genuinely like your help making it better.

 Help build what the sector needs